nvms/wingman/README.md

 1. Install the extension.
 2. Create an OpenAI account and get an API key (if you're using ChatGPT for generation).
-3. Add your API key to your settings under `wingman.apiKey`: open Settings, search for "wingman", and paste your API key into the input field labeled "Api key".
+3. Add your OpenAI API key to your settings under `wingman.openai.apiKey`: open Settings, search for "wingman", and paste your API key into the input field labeled "Api key".
 4. Open VScode's bottom panel by pressing <kbd>CTRL + J</kbd> or <kbd>CMD + J</kbd> and select the `Wingman` tab (pictured above).
 5. Highlight a block of code and click "Refactor" in the Wingman tab to refactor the selected code.
 The generated code will automatically replace the selected text.
 6. Explore all of the other commands.